-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Nest Fragrances Holiday Votive Candle ($16; nordstrom.com)

-Give the scent of Christmas all year long with this Nest Fragrance Holiday Votive Candle which has notes of pomegranate, mandarin orange, pine, cloves and cinnamon with a hint of vanilla and amber.
+Give the scent of the holidays all year long with this Nest Fragrance Holiday Votive Candle, which has notes of pomegranate, mandarin orange, pine, cloves and cinnamon with a hint of vanilla and amber.

 _______________________________________________________________________________